act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-headings.md

 #### Inapplicable example 3

-The heading marked up with `h` element does not contain visible content or has an accessible name that does not only consist of [Unicode separator characters](https://www.unicode.org/versions/Unicode11.0.0/ch04.pdf#G134153).
+The heading marked up with `h` element does not contain visible content or has an accessible name that is not only [whitespace](#whitespace).

 ```html
 <h1></h1>